 16. Summer Buddha Bowl

-Gather the ingredients that remind you of summer, slice them up, and place them in a bowl—which is basically the idea behind this recipe.
-Key to getting the ‘taste of summer’ in any meal is to use fresh ingredients, along with a few tablespoons of freshly squeezed lemon.
+Gather the ingredients that remind you of summer, slice them up and place them in a bowl which is basically the idea behind this summer Buddha bowl recipe.
+The key to getting the ‘taste of summer’ in any meal is to use fresh ingredients along with a few tablespoons of freshly squeezed lemon.

 17. Bulletproof Breakfast

 There are no strict rules when it comes to making a Buddha bowl.
-The ingredient choices are pretty much dependent on what you’re in the mood to eat.
+Ideally, they should contain a lot of veggies.
+But the ingredient choices are pretty much dependent on what you’re in the mood to eat.
 Another option is to use the leftovers you have from the week.
-Place them all together in a bowl, and voila, you’ve just created a new recipe!
+Place them all together in a bowl, add ingredients such as soy sauce, sesame seeds, olive oil, salt and pepper—and voila, you’ve just created a new recipe!

 Got a few more ideas for a Buddha bowl recipe?
-We’d love to hear your suggestions in the comment section below!
+We’d love to hear your suggestions in the comments section below!